Arranging Your Health Care in Mexico

 Topics: Health Care

-One of the principal considerations people take into account when they are visiting Mexico for an extended period and, especially, if they are living or planning to retire in Mexico, is the matter of health care and related services.
+One of the principal considerations people take into account when they are visiting Mexico for an extended period and especially if they are living or planning to retire in Mexico, is the matter of arranging health care and related services.

-Private health care is booming in Mexico due, in better part, to the increasing affluence of Mexico’s middle class, and an increasing number of foreigners – with means to fund private health care plans – arriving in Mexico to live, work and especially to retire.
+Private health care is booming in Mexico due, in better part, to the increasing affluence of Mexico’s middle class, and an increasing number of foreigners arriving in Mexico to live, work and to retire.
 The demographic trends have not gone unnoticed by health care companies.
-For example, in Merida, once a far-away provincial city, a brand-new private clinic has recently opened to service affluent Mexican families and well-heeled expatriates who are making a home there.
+For example, in Merida, once a far-away provincial city, a brand-new private clinic has opened to service affluent Mexican families and expatriates who are making a home there.
 And as the demographic trends continue, new medical centers are opening-up across provincial towns and cities in Mexico to fill the demand.

-If you move to Mexico for work, your company might have a corporate cover plan that provides health care cover.
+If you move to Mexico for work, your company might have a corporate cover plan that provides health care cover here in Mexico.
 However, if you are self-employed or your company does not provide health cover for you and your family, you will need to make arrangements locally.

-Mexico has a number of internationally-renowned insurance companies selling a wide range of insurance products, including health care plans: read the Mexperience Guide to Health Care in Mexico for details and contacts.
+Mexico has a number of internationally-recognized insurance companies selling a wide range of insurance products, including health care plans: read the Mexperience Guide to Health Care in Mexico for details and contacts.